> Skip to content

 A fresh portrait of the man behind James Bond, and his enduring impact, by an award-winning biographer with unprecedented access to the Fleming family papers.

-Ian's childhood with his gifted brother Peter and his extraordinary mother set the pattern for his ambition to be 'the complete man', and he would strive for the means to achieve this 'completeness' all his life.
-Only a thriller writer for his last twelve years, his dramatic personal life and impressive career in Naval Intelligence put him at the heart of critical moments in world history, while also providing rich inspiration for his fiction.
-Exceptionally well connected, and widely travelled, from the United States and Soviet Russia to his beloved Jamaica, Ian had access to the most powerful political figures at a time of profound change.
+Ian’s childhood with his gifted brother and extraordinary mother established his ambition to be ‘the complete man’.
+Only a writer for his last twelve years, his dramatic personal experiences and career in Naval Intelligence put him at the heart of critical moments in world history, while also providing rich inspiration for his fiction.

 Nicholas Shakespeare is one of the most gifted biographers working today.
-His talent for uncovering material that casts new light on his subjects is fully evident in this masterful, definitive biography.
-His unprecedented access to the Fleming family papers and his nose for a story make this a fresh and eye-opening picture of a man whose life was overshadowed by his famous creation.
+His talent for uncovering new material that casts fresh light on his subjects is fully evident in this masterful, definitive biography.

 • Published: 15 October 2024